About Cloud KMS

 You can use Cloud KMS in any country where Google Cloud services are supported.

 What kinds of key does Cloud KMS generate?

 Keys with protection level

-HSM are backed by a hardware security module
+HSM are stored in a hardware security module

 How is key material generated?

 Cloud KMS software-protected keys are generated using Google’s common cryptographic library using a random number generator (RNG) built by Google.
-HSM-protected keys are generated securely by the HSM, which was validated to meet FIPS 140-2 L3.
+HSM-protected keys are generated securely by the HSM, which was validated to meet FIPS 140-2 Level 3.

 Which library is used to generate key material?

 Keys belong to a region, but are not constrained to that region.
 For more information, see Cloud KMS locations.

 Can I auto-rotate keys?